crokita/strider-android/README.md

 An Android device must be selected through the config webpage before clicking "Test"
+WARNING: An emulator has to be started through this plugin in order for functionality.
+Having an emulator exist before starting Strider may result in trouble if you attempt to select the same emulator for testing.

 #### Custom configurations on the webpage:
 *  If you don't have your Android SDK in your path you can specify it in a text field in the plugin